DCAN-Labs/HBCD-MADE/docs/source/task_info.rst

 	The Auditory mismatch negativity (MMN) Task facilitates examining auditory evoked potentials, habituation/dishabituation to auditory stimuli, as well as perceptual narrowing in language processing.
 Speech stimuli have been shown to be an important index of future language abilities.

 Description
-	An auditory presentation of human syllables including “ba” and “da”.
-Video played on iPad as distractor with brightness all the way up, airplane mode, and not plugged in.
-The task runs 11:30 minutes in V03 and 8:30 minutes in V04/6.
+	An auditory presentation of English syllables “ba” and “da”.
+Video played on iPad as a distractor with brightness all the way up, airplane mode, and not plugged in.
 The task may be paused if breaks are needed.

 **Visits Administered and corresponding age range of administration:**